 Read the New York Times review

 Expressing collective mind and collective force, g-h-o-s-t c-r-o-w-n (working title) explores change and transformation as aspects of non-narrative drama.
 Sections of the dance are linked to words and images found in hexagrams from the Chinese philosophical text YiJing (I Ching).
-Examples include the marrying maiden (or concubine), a lake on a mountaintop, darkness of the unconscious, a Legion (doubled), and the beholder's eye...
+Examples include the marrying maiden (or concubine), a lake on a mountaintop, darkness of the unconscious and a Legion (doubled),

 Sections four and five (#7) are joined.
 This unaccompanied section of raw endurance develops low kicks, turns, and swerving steps into a weaving, hypnotic dance of rhythmically complex spatial patterns and shouts.